Shishamo (saltwater smelt) is a type of smelt and a Japanese delicacy. It is eaten grilled or fried whole and served with its fish eggs intact.

-Shishamo (柳葉魚, “willow fish”), or Spirinchus lanceolatus, is a saltwater smelt native to Hokkaido (northern Japan).
+Shishamo (柳葉魚, “willow leaf fish”), or Spirinchus lanceolatus, is a saltwater smelt native to Hokkaido (northern Japan).
 The name derives from the Ainu word for the fish susam, meaning “willow fish.”

-Shishamo with the roe intact is called komochi shishamo (子持ちししゃも).
-You may see the dish at traditional Japanese restaurants or izakaya (Japanese gastropubs) as a side dish or snack with alcohol.
+Shishamo with the egg roe intact is called komochi shishamo (子持ちししゃも).
+You may see the dish at traditional Japanese restaurants or izakaya (Japanese gastropubs) as a side dish or appetizer with alcohol.